MatthewCaseres/AWS-Notes/source/ELB.md

 source-ip
 Route based on the source IP address of each request.
 For more information, see Source IP address conditions.

-The X-Forwarded-For request header is automatically added and helps you identify the IP address of a client when you use an HTTP or HTTPS load balancer.
-Because load balancers intercept traffic between clients and servers, your server access logs contain only the IP address of the load balancer.

 ### Lambda